Sim007/vbRabbitMQJS/readme.md

 ``` dockerfile
 docker build -f sendjs.dockerfile -t sendjs2myrabbit .
 ```
+The dockerfile you can find in the root of directory and the source of send.js you can find in ./src/1HelloWorldinC.

 Run the container with, fill above found IP adress in <IP>:
 ``` docker